riplrt/riplrt.github.io/mentoring.md

 ---

-The RIPL_Effect Research Team (RIPLRT) takes pride in act of mentoring, starting from our <a href="https://www.riplrt.com/members/#Dr.%20F%C3%A9lix%20E.%20Rivera-Mariani" target="_blank">Principal Investigator (Dr. Rivera-Mariani)</a>, lab mananger, research assistants,  undergraduate interns, and every member who joins the RIPLRT. <i><b>Everyone in the RIPLRT engages in mentoring</b></i>!
+The Respiratory and Immunology Project and Laboratory Research Team (RIPLRT) takes pride in act of mentoring, starting from our <a href="https://www.riplrt.com/members/#Dr.%20F%C3%A9lix%20E.%20Rivera-Mariani" target="_blank">Principal Investigator (Dr. Rivera-Mariani)</a>, lab mananger, research assistants,  undergraduate interns, and every member who joins the RIPLRT. <i><b>Everyone in the RIPLRT engages in mentoring</b></i>!
 Find below the areas in which the members of the RIPLRT are mentored.

 Among the <b>areas the RIPLRT address</b> in mentoring include, but are not limited to: